versx/WhMgr/docs/user-guide/discords.md

 # Discord Server Configs
-Filters allow you to narrow down what is reported.
-All filters are optional and can be omitted.
-Plenty of examples in the repository under the [`examples/Filters`](https://github.com/versx/WhMgr/tree/master/examples/filters) directory for all different needs.
+Copy your Discord specific configs to the `bin/discords` folder and reference them in the main config under the servers section.

 ```json
     {